 Browser Opens an Empty White Page

-Ensure that your first loaded page is syntax-error-free, and that there are not two functions with the same name.
-The debugger does not handle parse error on the entering script.
+Ensure that your first loaded page is syntax-error-free and that there are not two functions with the same name.
+The debugger does not handle parse errors on the entering script.

 I get this message in the output window: "There wasn't established any directory mapping.
 Debugging most likely won't work correctly."

 Make sure the file you are requesting as the first one is included in your project.
-Automatic mapping mechanism requires that a file is part of the project in order to map it correctly.
+An automatic mapping mechanism requires that a file is part of the project in order to map it correctly.